 A legitimate email server has a number of simple characteristics.

-- It has a static addresss with a DNS PTR record specifying the host’s FQDN (Fully Qualified Domain Name).
-This should have at least three domain components: hostname, sub-domain, and the TLD (top level domain).
+- It has a static address with a DNS PTR record specifying the host’s FQDN (Fully Qualified Domain Name).
+This should have at least three domain components: hostname, sub-domain, and the TLD (top-level domain).
 For example mail.example.com instead of example.com.

 - It has an A record for its FQDN returning its IP address.

-- It provides a Helo name that is a FQDN when it issues a EHLO or HELO command.
+- It provides a Helo name that is an FQDN when it issues an EHLO or HELO command.

 - It has a working postmaster address.

-- It may have an SPF record allowing it to send email.
+- It may have an SPF record allowing it to send an email.
 Most servers should be able to use ‘”v=spf1 a -all”.
-When validating the HELO name, I treat softfail and neutral results a fail response.
+When validating the HELO name, I treat soft fail and neutral results as a fail response.

 Characteristics of a Forgery

 The included statistics are based on my logs for the last six months.
 Only the last attempt from each IP address is considered.
-Statistics based on the name in the HELO command are likely understated due to spam reduction delays prior to this command.
+Statistics based on the name in the HELO command are likely understated due to spam reduction delays before this command.

-There are several clear indication of forgery.
+There are several clear indications of forgery.
 A legitimate Internet server should never show them, and if so can easily be reconfigured to correct the problem.
 The most common forgeries I encounter are: